thomassuedbroecker/iOSMQTT-Bluemix-IoT-NodeRED/README.md

 The other folders _"templates and functions"_ do contain the "pure" code for some nodes.
 Just to provide a **more readable** format for you.

 ***
-## 3.3 Bluemix - Coudant configuration
+## 3.3 Bluemix - Cloudant configuration

 * _**iOSMQTT-Bluemix-IoT-NodeRED/iot-mqtt-for-ios-CloudantConfiguration**_